briis/smartweather/README.md

 You can configure more than 1 instance of the Integration by either using a different Station ID, og by using the same Station ID, but then a different Forecast Type (Daily / Hourly).
 If you select the last option de-select the check-box `Install individual sensors` as this will only create the same sensors two times.

 ### Token for SmartWeather
 The WeatherFlow REST API requires a Token.
 If you own a WeatherFlow station you can [login with your account](https://tempestwx.com/settings/tokens) and create the token.
+Go to Settings and choose Data Authorizations (almost at the bottom).
+Create a personal access token and use that as Token (API key).

+**Please Note**: The Token you create here will ONLY work with Stations that are registered under the same Login.
+If you don't have your own station you will currently need to use the old Public Developer key.
+It is though uncertain for how long this will work.

 WeatherFlow is releasing a new Authorization flow, so in the future you will have to obtain your own personal key, or use Oauth2 to retrieve data.
 The *developer key* will continue to operate through the end of 2020, but after that, you will need to obtain your own key.
 You can read [more here](https://weatherflow.github.io/Tempest/api/oauth.html) on how to obtain your own key - please note Oauth2 is not currently implemented in this integration.

-Thanks to @jeroenterheerdt here is how to you get your personal Token (API Key): After you have your account, go to https://tempestwx.com/ and sign-in.
-Go to Settings and choose Data Authorizations (almost at the bottom).
-Create a personal access token and use that as Token (API key).

 #### Station ID
 If you have your own Smart Weather Station, then you know your Station ID.
 If you don't have one, there are a lot of public stations available, and you can find one near you on [this link](https://smartweather.weatherflow.com/map).
 If you click on one of the stations on the map, you will see that the URL changes, locate the number right after */map/* - this is the Station ID